Chapelfield Gardens: Private ownership and mixed use

-In the 17th century, one Sir John Hobart of Blickling may have used the nearby Chapelfield House as a town residence, and took a 40-year lease on the open land later to become Chapelfield Gardens.
+In the 17th century, one Sir John Hobart of Blickling may have used the nearby Chapel Field House as a town residence, and took a 40-year lease on the open land later to become Chapelfield Gardens.
 This included "the right to take musters and mustering of men and horses and exercising them in military discipline and also for pitching of any tents for the use of musters and for the erecting and making of Butts [...] and also for repairing the city walls and to pitch stages for that purpose."
 At the beginning of the riot on 24 April 1648 which led to the Great Blow at Committee House close by, pro-royalist crowds mustered in the Chapel Field, as it was then called, as well as in the nearby market.
-The leases of the land handed out by the city developed, and by 1655 they included the "rights of citizens of ingress and egress [...] to walk for their recreation at all times", meaning that the field was now used for the public benefit.